KellenTn/equalearn.ai/replit.md

 - **Tesseract OCR**: System-level OCR engine that requires installation on the host system for image text extraction functionality

 ## Local AI Integration
-The application features complete integration with local Ollama + Gemma 3n models for authentic mathematical problem solving.
-Users can configure their local Ollama API URL (supporting both localhost and network addresses like http://192.168.0.100:11434).
-The system includes connection testing, intelligent error handling, and graceful fallback to simulation mode when the local AI is unavailable.
+The application features mandatory integration with local Ollama + Gemma 3n models for authentic mathematical problem solving.
+The system is hardcoded to use localhost:11434 API endpoint only, ensuring complete offline operation.
+The system includes connection testing and comprehensive error handling with setup guidance when the local AI is unavailable.
+No fallback mechanisms are provided - the application requires proper local Ollama installation with Gemma 3n model to function.
 The modular design allows for easy integration of additional mathematical computation libraries or AI models without significant architectural changes.

 ## Recent Changes (August 2025)
 - Migrated from FastAPI to Flask for better WSGI/Gunicorn compatibility
-- Implemented full Ollama + Gemma 3n integration with configurable API endpoints
+- Implemented mandatory local-only Ollama + Gemma 3n integration (no network fallbacks)
-- Added connection testing and status monitoring for local AI services
-- Enhanced UI with solution source indicators and configuration panel
-- Added intelligent fallback system with clear user messaging
+- Fixed API endpoints to localhost only (http://localhost:11434) for complete offline operation
+- Removed all simulation fallback mechanisms to ensure only authentic AI solutions
+- Enhanced error handling to guide users for proper local Ollama setup
-- Improved Chinese language support for mathematical expressions
+- Added Chinese language interface elements for local usage
+- Updated UI to reflect local-only operation requirements